inugsc-website/inugsc-website.github.io/README.md

 ## Changing the committee
 The page with all the committee members is generated client-side, using the file *people.txt*.
 Therefore, if you want to change someone's details, you should do it using *people.txt* and not by editing the HTML of that page.

+## Contact me
+This website was created by Dylan Heydon-Matterface (dhmatterface@gmail.com).
+Feel free to contact me if you need any help with anything.